Ali-Nategh/react_practice_project_1/README.md

 # react practice project

- Static digital business card with react
+ Static digital business card build with react

 You can view the page here: https://ali-nategh-static-digital-card.netlify.app/